xinwenfu/GenCyber/KeepItSimple/README.md

 use python to program a tool?
 Here are the programming documents.
 So you sell you this brochure on how to program a penetration testing tool.

+Below is example Python code attacking our vulnerable chat server.
+If it succeeds, vchat is not patched and vulerable.
+So the code is kind of a testing tool.
+To program the Python code, you need know general Python, socket library, struct library, the vulnerability and how to use a metasploit tool called msfvenom to generate the malware code.
+The code has heavy comments.
+You can read it to have an idea of such programming.

 ```
 # To receive the reverse shell, run the following command at another terminal
 #   nc -l -v -p 4444